 In summary, students must pass, or be deemed to have passed, 120 credits at each Stage for the Business Accounting and Finance degree and 80 credits at each of Stages 2, 3 and 4 for the Accounting Studies degree.
 All modules are core and require a pass at 40%.
 There are resit opportunities, with certain restrictions.
 Modules are assessed by varying combinations of unseen written examinations and coursework, including 100% coursework and 100% examination.
 Information on assessment will be available in the degree programme handbooks and on the module outlines/teaching plans.
 All stage 1, 2 and 3 modules must be passed before students can proceed.
-There are two re-sit opportunities for the taught modules, but there is no re-sit opportunity for the Placement modules.
+From September 2014there is one re-sit opportunity for the taught modules, but there is no re-sit opportunity for the Placement modules.